 How long does it take to get a mortgage?

-Buying a home is a tricky business, and aligning all the different factors can pose a logistical nightmare.
-You’ll want to get your mortgage advice, deal, lender and agreement decided as soon as possible so you can act fast.
+Buying a home is a tricky business.
+You’ll want to get your mortgage advice, deal, lender and offer as soon as possible so you can act fast.
 We look at how long it takes to get a mortgage, how long that offer lasts, what factors can delay your application and how to speed things up.